presscustomizr/hueman-addons/readme.md

 ## Changelog ##
+= 2.0.11 May 8th 2017 =
+* improved : better initialization process for the customizer preview when fired from appearance > themes

 = 2.0.10 April 28th 2017 =
 * added : customizer help blocks
 * improved : customizer performance on load